tetsushijp/AEP-Hands-on-Labs/labs/fsi/B2B Foundations/Segmentation Exercise 1.md

 ![Demo](./images/17_DragURL.png)

-18)	In the text box to the right of equals, type “yacero.com/products” and hit Enter.
+18)	Change the operator to "contains", and in the text box to the right, type “/products” and hit Enter.

 ![Demo](./images/18_addurlval.png)